 Hiking in Colombia’s Cocora Valley by Salento

-Unless you want to walk several miles from Salento to the start of the hike, you’ll need to take a taxi or “Willy” (jeep) to there.
-I hitched a ride from my hotel, EcoHotel La Cabana, located half-way between Salento & the Cocora Valley.
-Since I visited in April, my hotel also loaned me tall mud boots: because most of the hike at that time of year is veryyyy MUDDY!!
+Unless you want to walk several miles from Salento to the start of the hike, you’ll need to taxi or hitch a “Willy” (jeep) there.
+I hitched a ride from my hotel, EcoHotel La Cabana.
+Since I visited in April, my hotel loaned me tall mud boots: because most of the hike that time of year is MUDDY!!
 If you’re visiting during dry season, this shouldn’t be an issue.

 Where to Stay in Salento